AKushWarrior/should/README.md

 ```
 There's a few critical pieces here. the declaration starting with `var cap =` is creating a `Cap` object, which is the
 internal representation of a matcher.
 Cap takes three parameters: a `bool Function(dynamic)`, a `BaseShouldObject`, and
-a String.
+a `String`.
 The first is your business logic, as seen above.
 The second is internal; it should **always be `this`**.
 The last
 is the debugging description of this matcher.
 Imagine the matcher in a sentence to come up with this: `2 should (be negative)`.
+To adapt this sample to another type is easy: simply replace the word `num` wherever it appears with your own type.

 We could then use our matcher anywhere that both 'package:should/should.dart' and the extension from above have been imported.
 ```dart